Frequently asked questions

 (eg creating dishes from 'surprise' ingredients that have been donated by suppliers who simply have too much stock that won’t be distributed in time)

-Throughout the campaign period (12 October – 12 November), each of our participating venues will be visited regularly by our team (we think of it as a perk of the job!) to ensure that they are keeping up with the campaign’s messaging and standards.
+Throughout the campaign period (12 October – 12 November), each of our participating venues were visited regularly by our team (we think of it as a perk of the job!) to ensure that they were keeping up with the campaign’s messaging and standards.

 Yes!
-Dining options are never created with ingredients that are past their sell-by date.
-‘Leftover’ food is just food that is surplus or unsold, which unfortunately happens all too often along food supply chains.
-Other dishes are created from ‘wasted’ food that has been generated as a by-product from other kitchen or bar recipes, or something that would have normally been binned because there was no use of it… before Plate up for Glasgow came along!
+Dining options were never created with ingredients that had past their sell-by date.
+‘Leftover’ food was just food that is surplus or unsold, which unfortunately happens all too often along food supply chains.
+Other dishes were created from ‘wasted’ food that had been generated as a by-product from other kitchen or bar recipes, or something that would have normally been binned because there was no use of it… before Plate up for Glasgow came along!

-All venues are encouraged to offer longer term low-waste dining options when the campaign comes to an end.
+All venues are encouraged to offer longer term low-waste dining options even though the campaign has come to an end.

 Part of our objective is to work with businesses to inspire change in long term thinking, helping them to discover and implement practical solutions to tackling food waste they can adopt on an ongoing basis.
 Participating venues have committed to help improve the food and drink sector’s green credentials, whilst also realising the financial benefits of doing so.

-Plate up for Glasgow is a pilot campaign and has been designed to be the very beginning of a much longer-term sustainability journey.
+Plate up for Glasgow was a pilot campaign and was designed to be the very beginning of a much longer-term sustainability journey.
 We will continue to work with and support participating venues to home in on other food-related issues in the next phase of activity.
 This could include single use packaging, plant-based foods, food poverty, social and community benefits, nutrition and much more.

 That said, Plate up for Glasgow has inspired some of our participating venues to contribute to food poverty charities.
-For example, Sprigg will be collaborating with their local supplier, and turning donated surplus veg into weekly soup portions for the Homeless Project Scotland.
-Also, 100% of the sale price on their ‘Food Hero’ dish will go towards their partner charity, Godharmic.
+For example, Sprigg collaborated with their local supplier, turning donated surplus veg into weekly soup portions for the Homeless Project Scotland.
+Also, 100% of the sale price on their ‘Food Hero’ dish went to their partner charity, Godharmic.

-Drygate will also be donating proceeds from their Plate up for Glasgow beer, Spare Parts, (made from donated surplus food) to the Trussell Trust.
+Drygate also donated proceeds from their Plate up for Glasgow beer, Spare Parts, (made from donated surplus food) to the Trussell Trust.